 The company had two options: reinvent or die.
-So, IBM shifted its focus to IT and consulting, according to NPR.
+So, IBM has pivoted to be centered around hybrid cloud strategy and artificial intelligence.

 More than 20 years ago, Amazon was a very different company.
 It’s hard to believe this go-to online retailer that sells everything you could possibly think of — from TVs and computers to groceries and household items — started off as an online book retailer.

 In July 1995, CEO Jeff Bezos launched Amazon.com, which has changed drastically since the mid-90s.
 Back then, the website contained a lot of blue, hyperlinked text — quite different from the colorful photos and well-organized categories you’ll see on the site today.

 Author Brad Stone — who wrote the book, “The Everything Store” about Amazon and Bezos — told NPR in 2013 that he thinks Bezos started off selling books because it was “a good place to start: [Books are] small, they ship easily in the mail, the selection that the internet enables was a great strategic advantage over the traditional chain booksellers of the time like Barnes & Noble and Borders.”

 Indeed, buying books on Amazon was — and still is — easy and preferable to going to a physical bookstore for many people.
 Although Amazon experienced success with its book-selling strategy, in time Bezos reinvented Amazon to sell more than just books.